-- for a 10% Buffer Strategy, you could lose up to 90% of your original principal and prior earnings. - for a 20% Buffer Strategy, you could lose up to 80% of your original principal and prior earnings. - for a -10% Floor Strategy, you could lose up to 10% of your original principal and prior earnings. - for a Downside Participation Rate Strategy, you could lose up to 50% of your original principal and prior earnings.
+- for a 10% Buffer Strategy, you could lose up to 90% of your original principal and prior earnings; - for a 20% Buffer Strategy, you could lose up to 80% of your original principal and prior earnings; and - for a -10% Floor Strategy, you could lose up to 10% of your original principal and prior earnings.

 Positive Return Factors may limit the amount you can earn on an Indexed Strategy.
-Positive return factors can change from one Term to the next, subject to the following minimum rates: A Cap will never be lower than 1%, an Upside Participation Rate will never be lower than 5%, and a Trigger Rate will never be lower than 1%.
+Positive return factors can change from one Term to the next, subject to the following minimum rates: The Cap for a Term will never be lower than 1%, the Upside Participation Rate for a Term will never be lower than 5%, and the Trigger Rate for a Term will never be lower than 1%.

-We may stop offering any Indexed Strategy at the end of a Term; however, we will always offer the S&P 500 1-Year -10% Floor with Cap Indexed Strategy.
+We may stop offering any Indexed Strategy at the end of a Term; however, we will always offer the S&P 500 1-year -10% Floor with Cap Indexed Strategy.

 Daily Value Percentage.
-Before the end of a Term, if you take a withdrawal, Surrender or annuitize the Contract, make a Performance Lock election, or a Death Benefit becomes payable, the value of an Indexed Strategy is determined using the Daily Value Percentage.
-The Floor, Buffer, or Downside Participation Rate do not apply to the Daily Value Percentage, and the value of an Indexed Strategy based on the Daily Value Percentage may experience losses that exceed the Floor, or that do not receive the benefit of the Buffer, or that exceed the Downside Participation Rate.
+If before the end of a Term you take a withdrawal, Surrender or annuitize the Contract, elect a Performance Lock, or a Death Benefit becomes payable, the value of an Indexed Strategy is determined using the Daily Value Percentage.
+The Floor or Buffer do not apply to the Daily Value Percentage, and the value of an Indexed Strategy based on the Daily Value Percentage may experience losses that exceed the Floor, or that do not receive the benefit of the Buffer.